DUNE/dune-justin/docs/workflow-man-page.md

        create-stage --request-id ID --stage-id ID --file FILENAME [--wall-sec- onds  N]  [--rss-mb  N]  [--processors  N] [--max-distance DIST] [--output-pattern SCOPE:DATASET:PATTERN] [--output-pattern-next-
-              stage SCOPE:DATASET:PATTERN] [--output-rse NAME]
+              stage  SCOPE:DATASET:PATTERN]  [--output-rse  NAME] [--lifetime-
+              days DAYS]
               Creates a new stage for the given  request  ID  with  the  given stage ID.
 Stages must be numbered consecutively from 1, and each request must have at least one stage.
 Each  stage  must  have  a boostrap  shell  script  associated with it, given by the --file option which will be executed on worker  nodes  to  process  its files.

               If the maximum wallclock time needed is not given by --wall-sec- onds then the default of 80000 seconds is used.
-If the maximum amount of resident memory needed is not given by  --rss-mb  then the  default of 2048MiB is used.
+If  the  maximum amount  of  resident memory needed is not given by --rss-mb then the default of 2000MiB is used.
 The resident memory  corresponds to  the  physical  memory  managed by HTCondor's ResidentSetSize value.

               If the script can make use of multiple processors then --proces- sors  can be used to give the number needed, with a default of 1 if not given.

               By default, input files will only be allocated to a script which are  on  storages  at  the  same  site (distance=0).
 This can be changed by setting --max-distance DIST to allow input  files  to be  allocated on storages at greater distances, up to a value of 100 which represents maximally remote storages.

               If one or more options --output-pattern SCOPE:DATASET:PATTERN is given  then  the  generic job will look for files created by the script which match the pattern given as PATTERN.
 The pattern  is a  Bash  shell pattern using *, ? and [...] expressions.
 See the bash(1) Pattern Matching section for details.
 Any  output  files found  by  this  matching will be uploaded and registered by the generic job in the Rucio dataset given by SCOPE:DATASET, with  a DID composed of the scope given and the found filename.
 Further- more, if the found files have a corresponding JSON metadata file with  the  same  name  but  with  ".json" appended, that will be recorded for that file in MetaCat.

               Alternatively --output-pattern-next-stage  SCOPE:DATASET:PATTERN
               can be given in which the output file will also be registered in the Workflow Database as an unprocessed input file for the  next stage  and available for allocation to instances of that stage's script.

               If one or more options --output-rse NAME is given, then the  RSE used  for  uploads of output files will be chosen from that list of RSEs, with preference given to RSEs which are closer in  dis- tance.
 If this option is not used, or none of the given RSEs are available, then the default algorithm for choosing  the  closest available RSE is used.

+              --lifetime-days  DAYS  sets  the  Rucio  lifetime for all output files that are uploaded.
+The lifetime defaults to 1 day  if  not specified.

        quick-request   [--name   NAME]   [--mql   QUERY|--monte-carlo   COUNT]
               [--refind-start-date  YYYYMMDD]  [--refind-duration-days   DAYS]
               [--refind-interval-hours  HOURS] --file FILENAME [--wall-seconds
-              N]  [--rss-mb  N] [--processors N] [--max-distance DIST] [--out- put-pattern SCOPE:DATASET:PATTERN] [--output-rse NAME]
+              N] [--rss-mb N] [--processors N] [--max-distance  DIST]  [--out- put-pattern  SCOPE:DATASET:PATTERN] [--output-rse NAME] [--life-
+              time-days DAYS]
               Combines the create-request, create-stage and start-request sub- commands  into  a  single  operation,  for use with single-stage requests.